brett03112/brett03112.github.io/README.md

 - Interactive sections with hover animations
 - Smooth scrolling navigation
 - Matrix-style video background with overlay effects
-- Accessibility features with ARIA labels
+- Accessibility features with ARIA labels and roles
+- Custom font from Google Fonts (Inter)
+- Animated elements using Animate.css for a polished look

 ## How to View